 When someone is approved for Medicaid, coverage is granted from the beginning of the month in which they applied.
 For example: If Sally Jones applies for Medicaid on March 14, 2015, and Medicaid approves her application on April 10th, 2015, she will be granted Medicaid coverage for services she received beginning March 1, 2015.

-Because providers are able to bill for services rendered in the month the application was submitted, some home care providers will render Medicaid level services once a Medicaid application has been submitted (even though it has not yet been approved).
+Because Medicaid providers are able to bill for services rendered in the month the application was submitted, some home care providers will render Medicaid level services once a Medicaid application has been submitted (even though it has not yet been approved).
 This is commonly referred to as “Medicaid pending” home care.
+However, not every home care provider is a Medicaid provider.

 Generally, only a Certified Home Health Agency (CHHA) can approve Medicaid pending home care services.
 This is because Managed Long-Term Care (MLTC) plans can only enroll someone who already has a Medicaid number and Licensed Home Care Services Agencies (LHCSAs) usually cannot bill Medicaid directly.